vinhle1984/Bronx/README.md

 Objectives:

+	1. Use of Dropbox and GitHub to make research accessible to others

+	2. Use of such services to back up files and make collaboration easier

+	3. Demonstrate importance of version control

-  	1. Use data-gathering makefiles to organize the data-gathering process so that the process can be completely reproduced
+  	4. Use data-gathering makefiles to organize the data-gathering process so that the process can be completely reproduced

-	2. Apply proper documentation techniques for variables and code
+	5. Apply proper documentation techniques for variables and code

-	3. Load data from various sources, both locally from the computer and remotely from the Internet
+	6. Load data from various sources, both locally from the computer and remotely from the Internet

-	4. Define tidy data

-	5. Use capabilities in R to create tidy data
+	7. Use capabilities in R to create tidy data